Getting to Know Your Neighborhood: Kenmore Square and Fenway

 401 Park Drive

-Formerly a parking lot for the historic Landmark Center building, this newly developed one-acre green space is part of the $650 million redevelopment of the former Sears, Roebuck and Co. warehouse and distribution center.
+Formerly a parking lot for the historic Landmark Center building, this newly developed one-acre green space was part of the $650 million redevelopment of the former Sears, Roebuck and Co. warehouse and distribution center.
 The outdoor park hosts year-round activities, ranging from summer concerts to winter ice-skating.
-The green space is anchored by a public art installation, Grouping of Works from Fountain, by sculptor Nicole Eisenman, and a contemporary glass pod, the year-round home of Trillium Brewing Company.
+The green space is anchored by a public art installation, Grouping of Works from Fountain, by sculptor Nicole Eisenman, and a contemporary glass pod, the year-round home of Trillium Brewing Company, which has over 20 craft beers on tap along with bottled options.

 Bennett’s Sandwich Shop